| Gymnocarpium jessoense is a rare fern, similar in appearance

 is directed to the Flora of North America, upon which this description

+is based.
 G. jessoense is found primarily from Wisconsin, Minnesota

 and Ontario, west through Canada to Alaska.
 Disjunct locations